MicrosoftDocs/win32/desktop-src/FileIO/locking-and-unlocking-byte-ranges-in-files.md

 ---
-Description: 'Example code that shows byte range locking and unlocking by using the LockFileEx and UnlockFileEx functions.' ms.assetid: '9d54fe11-b1ad-4723-a42a-00bc6dc64072'
+Description: Example code that shows byte range locking and unlocking by using the LockFileEx and UnlockFileEx functions. ms.assetid: 9d54fe11-b1ad-4723-a42a-00bc6dc64072
-title: Locking and Unlocking Byte Ranges in Files
+title: Locking and Unlocking Byte Ranges in Files ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Locking and Unlocking Byte Ranges in Files

 Although the system allows more than one application to open a file and write to it, applications must not write over each other's work.
 An application can prevent this problem by temporarily locking a byte range in a file.

-The [**LockFile**](lockfile.md) and [**LockFileEx**](lockfileex.md) functions lock a specified range of bytes in a file.
+The [**LockFile**](/windows/win32/FileAPI/nf-fileapi-lockfile?branch=master) and [**LockFileEx**](/windows/win32/FileAPI/nf-fileapi-lockfileex?branch=master) functions lock a specified range of bytes in a file.
 The range may extend beyond the current end of the file.
 Locking part of a file gives the threads of the locking processes exclusive access to the specified byte range by using the specified file handle.
 Attempts to access a byte range that is locked by another process always fail.
 If the locking process attempts to access a locked byte range through a second file handle, the attempt fails.

 > [!Note]
 > Memory mapped files are not supported with byte range locks.

-The [**LockFileEx**](lockfileex.md) function allows an application to specify one of two types of locks.
+The [**LockFileEx**](/windows/win32/FileAPI/nf-fileapi-lockfileex?branch=master) function allows an application to specify one of two types of locks.
 An *exclusive lock* denies all other processes both read and write access to the specified byte range of a file.
 A *shared lock* denies all processes write access to the specified byte range of a file, including the process that first locks the byte range.
 This can be used to create a read-only byte range in a file.

-An application unlocks the byte range by using the [**UnlockFile**](unlockfile.md) or [**UnlockFileEx**](unlockfileex.md) function and should unlock all locked areas before closing a file.
+An application unlocks the byte range by using the [**UnlockFile**](/windows/win32/FileAPI/nf-fileapi-unlockfile?branch=master) or [**UnlockFileEx**](/windows/win32/FileAPI/nf-fileapi-unlockfileex?branch=master) function and should unlock all locked areas before closing a file.

-For an example of using [**LockFile**](lockfile.md), see [Appending One File to Another File](appending-one-file-to-another-file.md).
+For an example of using [**LockFile**](/windows/win32/FileAPI/nf-fileapi-lockfile?branch=master), see [Appending One File to Another File](appending-one-file-to-another-file.md).

-The following examples show how to use [**LockFileEx**](lockfileex.md).
+The following examples show how to use [**LockFileEx**](/windows/win32/FileAPI/nf-fileapi-lockfileex?branch=master).
 The first example is a simple demonstration to create a file, write some data to it, and then lock a section in the middle.

 **Note**  This example does not change the data after the file is locked.